samiralam/rules-compendium/docs/phb/6-equipment/index.md

 #### Blanket [(5 SP)](/equipment/431-blanket)

-While wrapped in a blanket, you have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on saving throws against extreme cold (see the *Dungeon Master’s Guide*).
+While wrapped in a blanket, you have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on saving throws against extreme cold (see the *Dungeon Master's Guide*).

 ---